 The timing and length of negotiations required to enter into agreements with our customers is difficult to predict.
 Further, our customers sometimes delay starting negotiations until they begin developing a new process, need to insert a new product, or experience specific yield issues.
 This means that on occasion we may begin providing technology and services under preliminary documentation before executing the final contract.
 In these cases, we could not take revenue and would defer associated costs until execution of the final contract, which, if significant, could negatively impact our results of operations in the periods before we execute the final contract.
 Further, if we were to incur significant effort and then fail to enter into a final contract, we would have to write-off such deferred costs in the period in which the negotiations ended, which would decrease our gross margin and could result in significant operating losses.
+For example, in September 2014, we announced that we were unable to close two solutions contracts with one of our largest customers.
+This impacted our ability to book revenue relating to preliminary work on these projects and required us to recognize previously deferred costs which adversely impacted our earnings in 2014.
 Also, some of our new products may not have proven results and our Gainshare performance incentives business model is unique and unfamiliar to new customers.
 Any of these factors could result in a long sales cycle.
 On-going negotiations and evaluation projects for new products, with new customers or in new markets may not result in significant revenues for us if we are unable to close new engagements on terms favorable to us, in a timely manner, or at all.
 Unexpected delays in our sales cycle could cause our revenues to fall short of expectations.